iamtheappguy/flutter_square/README.md

 Add your squareApplicationId  in Main.dart
 Add your squareLocationId in Main.dart

-App is set to Release mode, and SCA verifaction gets stuck with Spinner
+App is set up in debug but with Android release settings.
+SCA verifaction gets stuck with Spinner